vardtlv/Tutorials/DataStructeres/README.md

    In this case,
    >>  h(12345678) = 12345678 % 13 = 7, therefore the Hash Value would be equal to 7.

 The elements of _Hash Table_, are stored in Arrays.
-Let's assume we have an array with he capasity of _17_ elements, and our data is 10 randomly generated numbers, for which each key represents the number.
+:small_blue_diamond:  Let's assume we have an array with he capasity of _17_ elements, and our data is 10 randomly generated numbers, for which each key represents the number.
 And we will use the hash function

    >>  h(k) = k % 17

    -  [Cuckoo Hashing](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/CuckooHashing.md#cuckoo-hashing)